aneeshmohandas/Dotnet-UI/README.md

 ## Features

-- Create dotnet core solutions and add projects to solution.
+- Create dotnet core solutions and add projects to the solution.
-- Add nuget packages to projects.
+- Add NuGet packages to projects.
-- Create reference from one project to another.
+- Create a reference from one project to another.
-- Build,Clean and Restore solutions.
+- Build, Clean, and Restore solutions.
 - Create publish profiles and publish solutions using that profiles.